kikwit/kikwit/README.md

 * Node.js >= 5.0.0

 ### Yo generators
-We recomment [Official Yo Generator](https://github.com/kikwit/generator-kikwit) for kickstarting your project.
+We recomment you to kickstart your application using the [Official Yo Generator](https://github.com/kikwit/generator-kikwit) .

 ```
 npm install generator-kikwit -g